 Smart Barker is the reincarnation of the Philadelphia-based rock band Milton and the Devils Party, which had a brief shining moment of modest popularity and then faded into obscurity.
 The name of the band didn’t help matters—but that’s a long story.

-Graybill and Robinson, continuing on as Smart Barker, at the time of this writing, are working on new music for release in the near future.
+Smart Barker, at the time of this writing, is working on new music for release in the greatly improved new year, 2021.